Nature in Art: Photography

 Topic Overview

-The OCNLR Entry Level Award in Horticulture Skills (Entry 3) introduces you to the fundamental principles and practices of horticulture.
+The OCNLR Entry Level Certificate in Horticulture Skills (Entry 3) introduces you to the fundamental principles and practices of horticulture.
 This qualification covers essential topics such as plant identification, soil preparation, planting techniques, and basic plant care.
-It is designed to provide a solid foundation for further study or entry-level employment in gardening, landscaping, or conservation.
+It is designed for beginners with no prior experience, providing a solid foundation for further study or entry-level employment in gardening, landscaping, or conservation.

 Key Concepts